Friday, September 27, 2024

 🔹 Fun Fact: The ferries to different Croatian islands depart from Riva Promenade, making it the perfect place to plan your next adventure!

-Note: Mohua, one of our group members, skipped Diocletian’s Palace and Riva Promenade, heading straight to the apartment after returning from Hvar Island. 😊 While we ate there , we took dinner for her from the market near the bus station.
+Mohua skipped Diocletian’s Palace and Riva Promenade, heading straight to the apartment after returning from Hvar Island.
+While we ate near the bus stand , we took dinner for her from the market near the bus station.

 10.10.24